 N1GY- The simple Approach to Ham Radio

 My name is Geoff Haines, My call sign is N1GY and I have been an amateur radio operator since 1992.
 I was licensed initially as a Tech Plus (N1LGI) and over the years I have upgraded as the spirit moved me until I attained the Extra rating in 2005.
 I am a member of four amateur radio clubs plus the ARRL and the West Central Florida Section of the ARRL.
-I am a past president of the Manatee Amateur Radio Club Inc. and currently serve as the Technical Coordinator and Assistant Section Manager for the West Central Florida Section.
+I am a past president of the Manatee Amateur Radio Club Inc. and have previously served as an Assistant Section Manager and was the Technical Coordinator for the West Central Florida Section, a position from which I retired in December2019.
 I have served in the past as a Director and then President of the West Central Florida Group Inc., operators of the NI4CE linked repeater system.
-These days I try to concentrate on my duties as Technical Coordinator for the WCF Section and on trying to keep my various radios all running and working properly.
+These days I try to concentrate on my duties as a Technical Specialist for the WCF Section and on trying to keep my various radios all running and working properly.
 Sometimes I even succeed, at least temporarily.

 My purpose is to develop a resource for those hams who are intrigued by DIY amateur radio, but do not want to get into a major project right away.
 I want to help other electronically challenged hams like myself to get comfortable with this amazing hobby.

 I want to point out that this new site is now hosted by a different company than my old site.
 Due to a decision by Verizon to stop hosting personal web sites, I had to rebuild my site from scratch at my new host, Go-Daddy.
 They (Go-Daddy) have been very helpful in making the transition as easy as possible, but because the two systems are not compatible, I have had to retype and rebuild everything from scratch.
 I hope you, the viewer, will find everything you need in the content.
 If not, please feel free to contact me and request further information on a particular project.